luisacutillo78/scRNAseq_Hackathon/monocle3_pipe_FP.md

 # Monocle3 Example

-## 1. First we install all the necessary packages.
+## 1. First we install all the necessary packages and load the library.
 Additional information on possible errors during installation process can be found [HERE](https://cole-trapnell-lab.github.io/monocle3/docs/installation/)

 ```R